- Trump claimed on social media that COVID-19 is less deadly than the flu

 “Flu season is coming up!
 Many people every year, sometimes over 100,000, and despite the Vaccine, die from the Flu.
 Are we going to close down our Country?
 No, we have learned to live with it, just like we are learning to live with Covid, in most populations far less lethal!!!”
 Trump wrote before the post was removed on Facebook and flagged as misinformation on Twitter.

 Beginning around October, flu season typically lasts six to seven months each year.
 In the 2018-19 flu season, there were about 34,000 flu-related deaths in the U.S., according to the CDC.
-As of mid-October 2020, COVID-19 has claimed more than 215,000 lives since the pandemic began in March with a mortality rate of about 2.8%.
+As of early January 2021, COVID-19 has claimed about 375,000 lives since the pandemic began in March with a mortality rate of about 1.8%.
+In one Texas city, the COVID-19 deaths in 2020 have outnumbered the combined flu deaths from 2005-18.

 To CDC Director Robert Redfield, these numbers paint an irrefutable reality.
 “So to me, that means it’s a much more deadly virus.
 Is it because it’s new and it does overwhelm the body differently?
 Probably so, but that’s the reality.
 Right now we are dealing with a very deadly infection,” he told federal legislators.